aktos-io/aktos-dcs-python/README.md

 Gevent based actor model (inspired from Erlang) used for concurrency.
 Messaging layer is heavily inspired from [pysage](https://github.com/realtime-system/pysage).

-The goal of this library is it's simple to use and it simplifies "dynamic service discovery".
+The goal of this library is, it's simple to use and it simplifies "dynamic service discovery" problem.
 See `TESTS.md` for more.

 ### Distributed coding